felixwetell/WebAssignmentOct/README.md

 # WebAssignmentOct
-Web assignment for the month of October
+Web assignment for the month of October.

+This website is built using **Bootstrap**.